Sylosis: Dormant Heart, departure of Rob Callard, and hiatus (2014–2016)

-Return and Cycle of Suffering (2019–present)
+Return and Cycle of Suffering (2019–2022)

 In a March 2019 interview, Middleton confirmed that the band remains a going concern and that he intends to release a new Sylosis album in 2019.
 On 5 December 2019 Nuclear Blast revealed the pre-order for an apparent new record titled Cycle of Suffering, to be released on 14 February 2020.
 A day later, the band announced they had returned from their hiatus and confirmed that the new album would be released on 7 February 2020.
 This was followed by the first single release and music video from the album, titled "I Sever".

 In promotion of the album, the band supported Trivium on their "A Light or a Distant Mirror" live concert.
 This particular concert was held at Full Sail University and streamed online.
 The concert did not have a live audience due to the COVID-19 pandemic.

 On 11 December 2020, Sylosis released a new single, titled "Worship Decay".

 On 8 March 2021, Sylosis announced a vinyl release of Conclusion of an Age and released "Plight of the Soul", a previously unreleased B-side track from the album.

-On 3 December 2021, Sylosis released a new single titled "Immovable Stone" to which Josh Middleton stated a new album will be released early 2022.
-On 9 August 2022, Sylosis released a new single "Heavy is the Crown", the first of the trilogy of singles to be released in 2022.
+On 3 December 2021, Sylosis released a single titled "Immovable Stone" to which Josh Middleton stated a new album would be released early 2022.
+On 9 August 2022, Sylosis released the single "Heavy is the Crown", the first of a trilogy of singles to be released in 2022.

+A Sign of Things to Come and The Path (2022–present)

+On 16 March 2023 Sylosis released the single and music video "Deadwood".
+On 1 June they announced their sixth studio album, A Sign of Things to Come, along with the single and music video "Poison for the Lost."
+The title track from the album and an accompanying music video was released on 20 July.
+The album released on 8 September 2023, along with the music video for "Descent."
+On 16 January 2024 the band released the music video for the song "Absent."

+On 3 October 2024 Sylosis surprise-released a new EP, titled The Path, along with the video for the title track, which features Debbie Gough of the band Heriot.
+One week later, the band announced the departure of longtime guitarist Alex Bailey, with former live guitarist Ben Thomas serving as his official replacement.
+The band supported Fit for an Autopsy in the fall in both the United States and Europe.
+They will also set on a brief headline tour of Australia in early 2025, with support from AngelMaker.